 Why is Arabic Language Translation in High Demand?

-There has been tremendous growth in the need for Arabic to English and English to Arabic translation.
+There has been tremendous growth in the need for Arabic to English and English to Arabic language translation.
 The Arabic language is difficult to speak and understand due to many complexities, and, of course, it is even more difficult to read and write Arabic cursive script.
 Thus, Arabic translators are in demand and enjoy high job availability and, sometimes, travel opportunities.
-Here are some of the main reasons why Arabic translation is currently in high demand:
+Here are some of the main reasons why Arabic language translation is currently in high demand:

-- Top Industries Desperately Need Arabic Translation Services
+Top Industries Desperately Need Arabic language Translation

 - Fossil Fuels: Obviously, the largest industry in the Middle East, where Arabic is prevalent, is the mining, oil and gas In fact, this area of the world possesses 53% of the world’s oil reserves, primarily in Saudi Arabia, Iran and Iraq.
 Both demand and production are predicted to increase through 2030.
 With increased business transactions come the need for more business communications translation between Arabic and the world’s most common languages like English, Spanish and Chinese.